Dal Bukhara recipe with step by step photos – a dish that comes close to Dal makhani and was made famous by the ITC Maurya Hotel in New Delhi.

 - 250 grams tomatoes or 3 medium to large tomatoes

-- ½ inch ginger + 4 to 5 medium garlic - crushed finely in a mortar-pestle - about 2 teaspoon of ginger garlic paste (adrak lahsun ka paste)
+- 1 inch ginger + 4 to 5 medium garlic cloves - crushed finely in a mortar-pestle - about 2 teaspoons of ginger garlic paste

 - 1 teaspoon kashmiri red chili powder or deghi mirch - if using a hotter variety then use ½ teaspoon

-- 90 to 100 grams white butter or regular butter - about 6 to 7 tablespoon white butter
+- 90 to 100 grams white butter or regular butter - about 6 to 7 tablespoons white butter

 - 4.5 to 5 cups water for pressure cooking the lentils